keithnoguchi/books-rs/README.md

 ## flatbuf-tutorial

-[flatbuf-tutorial] crate presents the [FlatBuffers tutorial] with some unit test.
+[flatbuf-tutorial] crate is the examples shown in [FlatBuffers tutorial].

 - [monster]: Monster example